 Native advertising helps marketers who have a well-planned content marketing strategy to position relevant content offers alongside content that readers are already engaging with, and/or to leverage the resources of a publisher who has developed content that is highly valued by potential buyers.
 And like most content marketing strategies, native advertising campaigns are planned to work at the top of the sales funnel as part of a process to produce marketing and sales qualified leads.

 So what do you do if you don’t have a content marketing plan in place and want to develop an offer to sit alongside content that a publisher has already developed?

 Develop buyer personas and their journey

 A native advertising campaign should always be more educationally based than promotional.
 To develop offers that are more educationally based you need to start with a solid understanding of who you’re trying to attract.
 The best way to do this is to develop buyer personas and their journeys in the buying process.
-If you haven’t developed buyer personas before you’ll find DBF’s Buyer Personas Development Template a useful tool to guide you through the process.
+If you haven’t developed buyer personas before you’ll find EP’s Buyer Personas Development Template a useful tool to guide you through the process.

 Create a valuable content

 Armed with buyer personas you’ll be able to quickly see the types of content that people find valuable at various stages in the buyer's journey.
 To develop your campaign, select the buyer persona that you want to attract and develop a piece of content that you believe would be valuable to that persona at the top of the sales funnel.